Top UK Immigration Lawyers with Over 5000 Successful Applications

 • The Applicant’s partner’s (and/or Applicant’s, if they have valid permission to work in the UK) salaried or non-salaried employment income.
 This is further split into two further sub-categories:

-• Through non-employment income known as Category C: These can include, but not limited to: property rental income, dividends or other income from investments, stocks and shares, bonds or trust funds, maintenance payments etc.
+• These can include, but not limited to: property rental income, dividends or other income from investments, stocks and shares, bonds or trust funds, maintenance payments etc.

-• Cash savings held known as Category D: the amount of cash savings above £16,000 held by the Applicant or Applicant’s partner or jointly for a total of 6 months consistently and immediately preceding the date of application can count.
+• The amount of cash savings above £16,000 held by the Applicant or Applicant’s partner or jointly for a total of 6 months consistently and immediately preceding the date of application can count.
 The following calculation is used: Amount of cash savings minus £16,000, divided by 2.5 (the period of leave) = the amount which can be used and which must meet or exceed the relevant Minimum Income Requirement.
 Thus, for new Applicants under this route, the minimum cash savings which must be held for 6 months is £88,500.

-• Pension income known as Category E: The gross annual income from any State (UK Basic State Pension and Additional or Second State Pension, HM Forces Pension or foreign), occupational or private pension received by the Applicant or their partner can be count towards the Minimum Income Requirement.
+• The gross annual income from any State (UK Basic State Pension and Additional or Second State Pension, HM Forces Pension or foreign), occupational or private pension received by the Applicant or their partner can be count towards the Minimum Income Requirement.

 A word of warning, for some applications, the required specified evidence which needs to accompany an application can be arduous.
-It is important to seek immigration advice if you are unsure as to which evidence is required.
+Seek immigration advice if you are unsure about the required evidence.
 Any refusal of a visa application could potentially affect future applications.

-The previous Conservative government had plans to introduce further increments to the Minimum Income Requirement in December 2024 – rising to £34,500, and then again in Spring 2025 – rising to £38,700, This would eventually bring the Minimum Income Requirement in line with the General Salary Threshold for Skilled Worker visas.
+The previous Conservative government planned to increase the Minimum Income Requirement in December 2024 to £34,500 and in Spring 2025 to £38,700.
+These increases would eventually align the Minimum Income Requirement with the General Salary Threshold for Skilled Worker visas.
 However, the new Labour government has put any further increases on hold pending review by the Migration Advisory Committee.
-Thus, there are no further increases which have been announced as of the date of this article.
+Thus, the government has not announced any further increases as of the date of this article.

 A Y & J Solicitors is a specialist immigration law firm with extensive experience with work visa applications.
 We have an in-depth understanding of immigration law and are professional and results-focused.
-Remember, preparing an application yourself without professional legal advice can lead to a refusal which could impact any future visa applications.
+Remember, preparing an application yourself without professional legal advice can lead to a refusal.
+Additionally, this could impact any future visa applications.
 For assistance with your visa application or any other UK immigration law concerns, please contact us on +44 20 7404 7933 or at contact us today.
 We’re here to help!

 Profile Picture